Infant and Junior School SEND Policy

 Section 6: Supporting Pupils and Families

-Sheffield High School endeavours to support pupils with SEND through signposting families to other agencies and services that may be of assistance e.g. MAST team, support groups, training opportunities as appropriate.
+Sheffield High School endeavours to support pupils with SEND through signposting families to other agencies and services that may be of assistance e.g. Multi Agency Support Team (MAST) team, support groups, training opportunities as appropriate.

 The school is committed to ensuring that all pupils have quality transition experiences as they move through key stages.
 We work closely with SHS Senior School and other schools to ensure that all information regarding pupils with SEND has been shared with appropriate staff.